retifrav/rclone-rc-web-gui/docker/README.md

 - `--user 1027:100` for `docker run`;
 - or `user: "1027:100"` in `docker-compose.yaml`.

-One thing to keep in mind if you choose to do that: a UID that the image doesn't have in its `/etc/passwd` will get `HOME=/`, so rclone will no longer find SSH keys in `~/.ssh`, unless you also add `-e HOME=/home/rclone` or set `key_file` explicitly in the remote's config.
+What you should keep in mind that if you choose to do that instead of chown'ing: a user with UID that is not in image's `/etc/passwd` will get `HOME=/`, and so rclone will no longer be able to find SSH keys via `~/.ssh`, so you will also need to add `-e HOME=/home/rclone` (*or explicitly set `key_file` for every SFTP remote in the config*).

 If you already have an `rclone.conf`, simply put it into the `config` folder before starting the container, and rclone will pick it up.